maykinmedia/consumerjs/README.md

 post.delete()  // Deletes this post using DELETE request
 ```

+## Pagination

+ > TODO: Document the usage of various `List` types and pagination.
+For now please see the [tests](test/) for examples.

+## Concepts

-ConsumerJS defines a few built-in classes, all of those should be extended by a custom class:
+ConsumerJS defines a few built-in classes, all of those should preferably be extended by a custom class implementing
+domain specific behaviour (if any):

 - [Consumer](doc/consumer.md)
 - [CrudConsumer](doc/crud-consumer.md)